ronin-rb/ronin/README.md

 ### Publish

-Ronin allows users to publish and share code, exploits, payloads or other data via Overlays.
-Overlays are directories of code and data that can be hosted on any SVN, Hg, Git or Rsync server.
-Ronin makes it easy to create, install or update Overlays.
+Ronin allows users to publish and share code, exploits, payloads or other data via Ronin Repositories.
+Repositories are directories of code and data that can be hosted on any SVN, Hg, Git or Rsync server.
+Ronin makes it easy to create, install and update Repositories.

 ## Features

-* Supports installing/updating/uninstalling of Overlays.
+* Supports installing/updating/uninstalling of Repositories.
-  * Supports accessing Overlays from various media types:
+  * Supports installing Repositories from various media types:
     * [Subversion (SVN)](http://subversion.tigris.org/)
     * [Mercurial (Hg)](http://mercurial.selenic.com/)
     * [Git](http://git-scm.com/)
     * Rsync
-* Allows for the loading of Extensions from one or more Overlays.
 * Provides Object Database using [DataMapper](http://datamapper.org)
   with:
   * {Ronin::Author}